Unified Crime Report

 The Unified Crime Reporting (UCR) Program was conceived in 1929 by the International Association of Chiefs of Police to meet a need for reliable, uniform crime statistics for the nation.
 In 1930, the FBI was tasked with collecting, publishing and archiving those statistics.

 Today, several annual statistical publications, such as the comprehensive "Crime in the United States" are produced from data provided by nearly 17,000 law enforcement agencies across the United States.
-For a look at the Part 1 crimes reported by the Irving Police Department, access the UCR year to date (PDF).
+For a look at the Part 1 crimes reported by the Irving Police Department, access the UCR data through 2019 (PDF).
+Our reporting system has changed over to the National Incident-Based Reporting System (NIBRS).
+As of now we do not have any NIBRS data on our website.

 The LexisNexis Community Crime Map resource connects law enforcement with the community to reduce crime and improve public safety.
 Crime mapping helps the public get a better idea of the crime activity in their area so they can make more informed decisions about how to stay safe.